-Here's a checklist so you are prepared when interested franchisees come to call.
+Here's a checklist so you're prepared when interested franchisees come calling.

 Be prepared to make your own accounts public or at least show what the franchisee can expect to earn if they follow the training and guidelines.

-The business model is something that has to be teach-able i.e. you can train people (some of whom may be quite new to business) on how the operation works.
+The business model is something that has to be teachable.
+In other words, can you train people (some of whom may be quite new to business) on how the operation works?

-The toolkit could also include marketing templates or collateral such as posters, stickers, flyers etc.
+The toolkit could also include marketing templates or collateral such as posters, stickers, flyers and so on.

-Does the franchise involve a website for serving customers or intranet platform for accessing internal support?
+Does the franchise involve a website for serving customers or an intranet platform for accessing internal support?
 Either way, deliver an easy-to-use system with effective data collection so you can track progress and performance.

-Have you got the right team in place; a support resource for franchisees and support for you, the business owner, in the form of a mentor or adviser.
+Do you have the right team in place?
+That is, a support resource for franchisees and support for you, the business owner, in the form of a mentor or adviser.

-Is your franchise opportunity restricted to a certain territory i.e. a franchisee pays to have access to a particular geographic area?
+Is your franchise opportunity restricted to a certain territory (for example, does a franchisee pay to have access to a particular geographic area)?
 If so, define this from the start.